Leafwing-Studios/asm-docs/docs/signals/decisions.md

 # Decisions

-Every time step, each unit without an intent chooses one according to the following algorithm:
+Every time step, each unit chooses one according to the following algorithm:

 1. If the unit's intent is already a need, break.
 2. Check each need in a deterministic order.